Gareth Southgate: England manager signs new deal until December 2024

 But stretching beyond next November and into that Euro 2024 campaign that Southgate has committed himself to, there is a clear succession of quality.
 Jude Bellingham leads the way, but recent debutants Emile Smith Rowe and Conor Gallagher are the future too, along with Curtis Jones, Mason Greenwood and more.

-A Premier League role is undeniably attractive - but for Southgate, the opportunity to create history with England's exciting generation couldn't be refused.
+A Premier League role is undeniably attractive - but for Southgate, the opportunity to create history with England's exciting generation could not be refused.